rebeccapeltz/flask-cld-upload/BLOG.md

 ## Test the API deployed on Heroku

-If you have a GET method API like the "hello world" in the app.py example, you can open the heroku and in the browser.
+If you have a GET method API like the "hello world" in the app.py example, you can open the heroku app in the browser.

 For end to end testing, you can POST to the heroku server link from Postman and you should see similar results as to our local testing.